 They can limit the impact of mental health issues on the individual employee, co-workers and the business before problems escalate or return.

-New data analysis by Unum UK highlights the value of such programmes too; 92 percent using its EAP service, offered by LifeWorks, felt their mental health improved after receiving confidential counselling.
+New data analysis by Unum UK highlights the value of such programmes too; 92 percent using its Employee Assistance Programme, offered by LifeWorks, felt their mental health improved after receiving confidential counselling.

 2. Minimise presenteeism